voschezang/coding-handbook/quotes.md

   * Find an appropriate [learning rate](https://en.wikipedia.org/wiki/Learning_rate) or [step size](https://en.wikipedia.org/wiki/Gradient_descent) to avoid overshooting.
   * Define conditions under which you would change your beliefs.
 * Everything is a theory and could be proven wrong.
+* Don't let school get in the way of your education.
+* Developing [models](https://en.wikipedia.org/wiki/Model) is the greatest skill.

 ## Time to market